myeportal/LocalTown/README.md

 Update: 11/2016:
 Evolved into the following Local Family Owned components.

-1. World-A global portal for exchanging crypto
+1. World-Global exchange
-2. Gardens-A crowdfund grass roots proposal to end city hunger
+2. Gardens-Crowdfund grass roots proposal to end city hunger
 3. Maps-Token directory with social, economical components
 4. Mobile-3 click app
-5. Blocks- Public Ledger
+5. Blocks-Public Ledger
-6. Wallet- Online Wallet
+6. Wallet-Online Wallet
-7. Games- Augmented Reality-A local event
+7. Games-Augmented Reality-A local event

 Preface
 The LFO Project Launch ICO white paper has begun and is being worked on daily.
 This is what has transpired so far behind the scenes, but two individuals name Jeff Grant and Kelly Kenney, lifelong friends and business associates.